-According to the NHTSA Recall Safety Report, in affected vehicles the rear brake caliper pistons may have an insufficient coating, causing gas pockets to form, reducing brake performance.
-A reduction of braking performance increases the risk of a crash.
+According to the NHTSA Recall Safety Report, in affected vehicles the rear brake caliper pistons may have an insufficient coating, causing gas pockets to form, and reducing brake performance.
+A reduction in braking performance increases the risk of a crash.

 Timeline of events

 In July 2018, the rear brake caliper supplier informed Honda of quality issues affecting some of its products.
 Honda subsequently launched an investigation.

 From August to October 2018, Honda learned that a sub-supplier’s manufacturing process improperly trapped high levels of hydrogen on the brake piston during surface plating, and that the tempering process intended to remove excess hydrogen may not have been performed to specification.

 Honda investigated the potential for FMVSS noncompliance and the range of potentially affected vehicles, and on October 25, 2018, Honda completed the investigation.

 The final determination was that the potential for FMVSS noncompliance exists and Honda, therefore, decided to conduct a safety recall.